RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-4-2-releases/_index.md

 - RS62986 - When upgrading from version 6.0.x to 6.2.x, you must restart `cnm_exec`.

-- RS102128 - In a multi-cluster setup, each `crdt_syncer` disconnects from all peered clusters when only one cluster goes down.
+- RS102128 - In a multi-cluster setup, `crdt-syncer` on all participating clusters is restarted after one of them goes down.
+The `crdt-syncer` will successfully restart only if all sources are available.

 #### Resharding fails for rack-aware databases with no replication